-following interventions/developments are

-envisaged within this node:

--Low Intensity Industrial development based on

-local manufacturing skills as proposed in the LED

-Strategy;

--Commercial Development;

--Decentralization point for local adminitration of

-provincial and local government services;

--Higher order social and commercial services;

--Integration with major urban centres

--Housing development
+- Low Intensity Industrial development based on local manufacturing skills as proposed in the LED Strategy; - Commercial Development; - Decentralization point for local administration of provincial and local government services; - Higher order social and commercial services; - Integration with major urban centers - Housing development

-F. SECONDARY DEVELOPMENT NODES/SERVICES CENTRES
+SECONDARY DEVELOPMENT NODES/SERVICES CENTRES

-The following areas were identified as secondary development nodes, based on the presence of large population densities, and servises delivered via the present of government departments.
-Thes localities have existing social infrastructure that consist of primarily of education facilities or clinics, which are unfortunally not always linked to the Traditional Courts in the area.
+The following areas were identified as secondary development nodes, based on the presence of large population densities, and services delivered via the present of government departments.
+These localities have existing social infrastructure that consist of primarily of education facilities or clinics, which are unfortunately not always linked to the Traditional Courts in the area.